argoproj/argo-workflows/docs/executor_swagger.md

 May also be set in SecurityContext.
 If set in both SecurityContext and PodSecurityContext, the value specified in SecurityContext takes precedence for that container.
+Note that this field cannot be set when spec.os.name is windows.
 +optional |  |
 | seLinuxOptions | [SELinuxOptions](#s-e-linux-options)| `SELinuxOptions` |  | |  |  |
 | seccompProfile | [SeccompProfile](#seccomp-profile)| `SeccompProfile` |  | |  |  |
 | supplementalGroups | []int64 (formatted integer)| `[]int64` |  | | A list of groups applied to the first process run in each container, in addition
 to the container's primary GID.
 If unspecified, no groups will be added to any container.
+Note that this field cannot be set when spec.os.name is windows.
 +optional |  |
 | sysctls | [][Sysctl](#sysctl)| `[]*Sysctl` |  | | Sysctls hold a list of namespaced sysctls used for the pod.
 Pods with unsupported
 sysctls (by the container runtime) might fail to launch.
+Note that this field cannot be set when spec.os.name is windows.
 +optional |  |
 | windowsOptions | [WindowsSecurityContextOptions](#windows-security-context-options)| `WindowsSecurityContextOptions` |  | |  |  |